your-tools/pycp/README.rst

 * Implementation heavily inspired by the wonderful library ``progressbar`` by Nilton Volpato.

+* I also maintain a similary tool written in rust called `rusync <https://github.com/dmerejkowsky/rusync>`_.
+It has a different set of features (so you may want to stick with pycpy), but is much faster.

 * If you are looking for a ncurses-based solution, vcp maybe the right choice for you http://www.freebsdsoftware.org/sysutils/vcp.html